vigneshcrypto/Githubuser/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## npm
+Here i am using below npms:
+"ng-http-loader",
+"ngx-infinite-scroll",
+"ngx-pagination".

+So kindly run `npm install` command before run the project.

+In user list pagination implemented by using ngx-infinite-scroll npm.So while you scroll the page list automatically update with new datas.In repos list ngx pagination implemented.